harness/developer-hub/docs/software-supply-chain-assurance/get-started/overview.md

 ## Software Supply Chain Assurance objectives

-Harness SSCA module provides a robust solution for establishing trust in the software supply chain, managing open-source components, ensuring policy compliance, identifying security vulnerabilities, and enabling rapid response to new threats.
+Harness SSCA module provides a robust solution for establishing trust in the software supply chain, managing open-source components, ensuring policy compliance, and enabling rapid response to new threats.
 The SSCA module aims to achieve the following objectives:

 * **Prevent:** Stop the use of harmful or unauthorized open-source components.
 * **Report:** Generate compliance reports adhering to both internal governance policies and external regulations.